 Generally within a few days you will get a call from a friendly-sounding voice wanting to “just get a bit of information…” “hear your side of the story.”

-They need to make sure your story sounds plausible.
+Insurance companies need to make sure your story sounds plausible.
 And for good reason.

 Why Is the Insurance Adjuster Calling You?